 Once the dissertation is substantially completed and committee members have had the opportunity to review drafts of the written work, the committee meets at least one month before the defense takes place, with or without the student present, to consider the progress made and to identify concerns, changes to be made, or further work to be done.
 Once the committee members are substantially satisfied with the written work, the student, in consultation with the committee, schedules the oral defense of the dissertation.
 By university regulation, this defense is open to the public.

 The final version of the dissertation must be approved by each member of the doctoral committee.
 All members of the committee must be present at the defense.
 Exceptions may be made only under very restrictive conditions.
-Further, the student must consult with the Office of Graduate Studies to be told of appropriate requirements for the thesis to be filed.
-Having obtained this approval and successfully defended the dissertation in oral examination, the student is eligible to receive the PhD degree.
-The final version of the dissertation is then filed with the university librarian via the Office of Graduate Studies.
+Further, the student must consult with the Graduate Division to be told of appropriate requirements for the thesis to be filed.
+Having obtained this approval and successfully defended the dissertation in oral examination, the student is eligible to receive the PhD.
+The final version of the dissertation is then filed with the university librarian via the Graduate Division.
 Acceptance of the dissertation by the university librarian is the final step in completing all requirements for the PhD.

 Students must be advanced to candidacy by the end of four years (PCTL—Precandidacy Time Limit).
 Normative time is six years.
 Total university financial support (SUTL—Support Time Limit) cannot exceed seven years.
 Total registered (TRTL—Total Registered Time Limit) time at UC San Diego cannot exceed eight years.

-Students may seek admission to the Science Studies Program at the same time they apply for admission to the Department of Sociology, or may, in certain circumstances, request to be accepted into the program at some point after entering the University of California, San Diego.
+Students may seek admission to the Science Studies Program at the same time they apply for admission to the Department of Sociology, or may, in certain circumstances, request to be accepted into the program at some point after entering the University of California San Diego.
 The requirements of the Science Studies Program are similar to those of the standard graduate program.
-However, there are some distinct curricular requirements in the first two years of the program.
+However, there are some distinct curricular requirements in the first three years of the program.
 For details, see https://sociology.ucsd.edu/graduate/science-studies-program.html.
 There is also an expectation that one of the student’s two field exams will be in the area of science, knowledge, and technology.
-The core of the program is a two-quarter team-taught seminar sequence taken in the first year, the first quarter being an interdisciplinary introduction to science studies and the second quarter a seminar on advanced approaches to science studies; and the third quarter (or core seminar) being devoted to special topics in science studies which vary from year to year, to be taken twice over the student’s first three years.
+The core of the program is a three-quarter seminar sequence taken in the first year, the first quarter being an interdisciplinary introduction to science studies; the second quarter a seminar on advanced approaches to science studies; and the third quarter (or core seminar) being devoted to special topics in science studies which vary from year to year, to be taken twice over the student’s first three years.
 Students are also expected to attend the weekly science studies colloquium, featuring talks from both visiting and UC San Diego researchers, for their first two years in the program.